This article covers the different ways to test API module configurations at Unqork.

 To create a test:

-In the Test Name field, enter a test name.
-Or, leave it as the default value.
+In the Test Name field, enter a test name, or keep the default value.

 From the API Test Types to Create options, select one or both of the tests.